rodrigo398/gitnotes/README.md

 ## License

-This project is licensed under the GPLv2 License - see the [LICENSE.md] file for details.
+This project is licensed under the GPLv2 License - see the [LICENSE] file for details.

-[license.md]: LICENSE.md
+[license]: LICENSE